Update Management Process

 Read the Introduction portion of the “Update Management Process" module.
 This will give you an overview of all phases in the four-phase update management process and provides an introduction to the tools available to support update management in Microsoft Windows operating system environments.

 Use the WSUS and SMS Technical Libraries for more detailed reference materials.
 These libraries are located at:

-The Evaluate and Plan phase is the third phase in the update management process, which is shown in Figure 1.
+The Identify phase is the second phase in the update management process shown in Figure 1.

 Figure 1 The update management process